We’re excited to offer you this culturally rich and history-packed boutique tour package that is the best of Belgium beer & battlefields

 - Transportation for this tour will be a 9-seater mini van piloted by Brett Harriman.

 - Walking & picnic lunches: Expect to do a lot of walking.
-We will explore former battlefields, tour breweries, stroll Bruges, and pay our respects to fallen heroes at sprawling cemeteries.
-On the food front, restaurant prices in Belgium (we feel) are high compared with other European nations, thus we’ll plan picnic lunches at select sites when possible, which will also save us time for more sightseeing.
+We will explore former battlefields, tour breweries, stroll cobbled streets, and pay our respects to fallen heroes at sprawling cemeteries.
+On the food front, restaurant prices in Belgium are high compared with other European nations, thus we’ll plan picnic lunches at select sites when possible, which will not only save us money but also time for more sightseeing.

 - Packing & souvenirs: As always, pack light, but do allow a little extra room for souvenirs and whatnot you may pick up along the way.

-- Single supplement: The package price is based on double occupancy — a supplement of US$550 will be added to the price for solo travelers but who are welcome to room together to save the supplement; (notify Harriman if this is you and he will do his best to make compatible room assignments).
+- Single supplement: The package price is based on double occupancy — a supplement of US$300 will be added to the price for solo travelers but who are welcome to room together to save the supplement; (notify Brett if this is you and he will do his best to make compatible room assignments).

-- Payment: To reserve your place an advance payment of US$500 per person is required and the remaining 1,495 euro is due in Belgium upon meeting your group leader.
-After the advance payment is made Brett Harriman will contact you to confirm your reservation.
+- Payment: To reserve your place an advance payment of US$250 per person is required and the remaining 995 euro is due in Belgium upon meeting your group leader.
+After the advance payment is made Brett will contact you to confirm your reservation.
 (Note: Since seating is limited to 7 guests per tour, reserve your place soon before the package is sold out!)

-- Cancellation: Advance payments are fully refundable 75 days prior to tour departure.
+- Cancellation: The advance payment is fully refundable 75 days prior to tour departure.
 Within 75 days, however, your advance payment will be forfeited (sorry!) unless your spot can be filled or you’d like to transfer the reservation to another Harriman tour package this year or next.

 - Piggyback this Harriman tour with another and deduct 50% from the advance payment of that tour.